 About The Study

-This pilot study is comparing the acceptability of two hepatitis C virus (HCV) screening tests among short-term provincial prison inmates.
-Specifically, the study is comparing the proportion of study participants who, when offered, agree to testing via fingerprick versus venipuncture (blood draw).
+This pilot study compared the acceptability of two hepatitis C virus (HCV) screening tests among short-term provincial prison inmates.
+Specifically, the study compared the proportion of study participants who, when offered, agreed to testing via fingerprick versus venipuncture (blood draw).

 Approximately 250,000 Canadians are currently living with HCV.
-The primary cause of HCV infection is injection drug use — some estimates suggest that up two-thirds of injection drug users have been exposed to HCV.
-Many Canadian inmates report injection drug use and one in four have been exposed to HCV before or during their time in a correctional facility.
+The primary cause of HCV infection is injection drug use — some estimates suggest that up to 50 per cent of injection drug users have been exposed to HCV.
+A significant proportion of Canadian inmates report injection drug use and one in four have been previously exposed to HCV.
 In contrast, less than 1 per cent of the general Canadian population has been exposed to HCV; this means that the prison population is 40 times more likely to be exposed to HCV compared to the general population.

-Despite these high rates, HCV screening rates in prisons are currently estimated at one per cent, partly because testing must be voluntarily requested.
-As a result, inmates are not tested systematically when they enter prison or based on their risk factors, such as injection drug use, unsafe tattooing, or body piercing practices.
-The current HCV testing standard in prisons is using venipuncture (blood draw).
-However, this method requires a follow-up visit to receive results meaning that short-term inmates may be released or transferred before their results are available.
+Despite this, less than 10% of provincial prison inmates in Quebec are screened for HCV screening during their incarceration, partly because testing must be voluntarily requested.
+As a result, incarcerated individuals are not screened systematically when they enter prison or based on their risk factors, such as injection drug use, unsafe tattooing, or body piercing practices.
+The current HCV testing standard in most Canadian prisons is using venipuncture (blood draw).
+However, this method requires a follow-up visit to receive results, meaning that short-term inmates may be released or transferred before their results are available.

 Study Approach

-CTNPT 034 will recruit a minimum of 75 inmates with sentences between 2 and 12 weeks; inmates will be approached within 24 hours of arrival to prison.
-Inmates who consent to participate in the study will complete a baseline questionnaire about injection drug use and HCV.
-Participants will then be asked if they would like to be screened for HCV and, if they consent, will be randomized to receive either venipuncture or fingerprick testing.
-Those who refuse screening will complete a questionnaire about their perceptions of testing.
-Participants who undergo screening will complete a questionnaire before and after to assess their perceptions and experiences with testing.
+CTNPT 034 recruited 78 inmates with sentences between 2 and 12 weeks; inmates were approached within 24 hours of arrival to prison.
+Inmates who consented to participate in the study completed a baseline questionnaire about injection drug use and HCV.
+Participants were then asked if they would like to be screened for HCV and, if they consented, were randomized to receive either venipuncture or fingerprick testing.
+Those who refused screening completed a questionnaire about their perceptions of testing.
+Participants who underwent screening completed a questionnaire before and after to assess their perceptions and experiences with testing.

-Acceptability will be measured by the proportion of participants who agree to be tested when offered one of the screening methods.
-The research team will also compare the proportion of inmates screened via venipuncture versus fingerprick who receive their test results before their prison release.
+Acceptability was measured by the proportion of participants who agreed to be tested when offered one of the screening methods.
+The research team also compared the proportion of inmates screened via venipuncture versus fingerprick who received their test results before their prison release.

 Additional Information